Julia Leet

 My Background

 My name is Julia, and after receiving my Bachelor’s degree in Psychology and Spanish from Kalamazoo College, I attended Northwestern University to earn my Master’s in Marriage and Family Therapy.
 I specialized in Marriage and Family Therapy because of its systemic approach to healing.
 I believe our struggles are shaped by the complex contexts we live in, and that meaningful change begins when we address those layers in all of their unique complexities.
 A truly systemic approach means attending to all parts of ourselves—emotional, physical, relational, and beyond—to create lasting change.
 I’ve been deeply influenced by my work in community agencies, where I provided support to low-income families and survivors of sexual and domestic abuse.
+My work with Spanish-speaking families in community health deepened my desire to work towards clinical fluency.
+While I am not a native or fully fluent Spanish speaker, I am comfortable supporting bilingual individuals and families.

 Outside the therapy room, you can often find me singing and playing piano or curled up with a mystery novel and my cat.
 I feel most like myself when I’m out among the trees, and I’m always on the lookout for new green spaces to explore around Chicago!